autoplot/documentation/javadoc/org/das2/util/filesystem/WebFileSystem.md

-# org.das2.util.filesystem.WebFileSystemBase class for HTTP and FTP-based filesystems.
-A local cache is kept of
+# org.das2.util.filesystem.WebFileSystem

- the files.
+Base class for HTTP and FTP-based filesystems.
+A local cache is kept of the files.

 ***
 <a name="LISTING_TIMEOUT_MS"></a>
 # LISTING_TIMEOUT_MS